 The school works closely with parents to ensure that children are happy and healthy and can enjoy their learning.

 Each form has a tutor and he or she is the key person involved in the pastoral care of pupils.
 The form tutors will help pupils with day to day problems and will discuss academic progress during a mentoring session with each child once a term.
 The form tutor will assist pupils with day to day concerns.

-Each year group has an experienced Learning Manger who co-ordinates and assists with the work of the form tutors.
-Pupils can seek support from any member of staff but especially the Learning Mangers who act as Heads of Year and their relevant Key Stage Support.
+Each year group has an experienced Learning Manager who co-ordinates and assists with the work of the form tutors.
+Pupils can seek support from any member of staff but especially the Learning Managers who act as Heads of Year and their relevant Key Stage Support.

-The pastoral work of the school is co-ordinated by an Assistant Headteacher and referrals to support services such as the school counsellor and health workers are made where necessary.
+The pastoral work of the school is co-ordinated by the Deputy Headteacher and referrals to support services such as the school counsellor and health workers are made where necessary.

 Older pupils are encouraged to ‘look out’ for younger children, both informally and by being given positions of responsibility.
 Queen Elizabeth’s is proud of the good, happy relations between pupils and between pupils and staff.

 Communication with parents by telephone, the Student Planner books and in person supports the social, emotional and academic development of youngsters throughout the school.